 Levels 4-6 (intermediate)

 Players at the intermediate level typically have played high school hockey, or embody the equivalent experience due to age, athleticism, or thorough experience as an adult.
 A level 5 player is typically someone in their 30’s with high school experience, where level 4 would be someone older, and level 6 someone who’s younger.
 Players at this level make good passes, shoot reasonably well, have solid puck control, and maintain good body control.
-Solder players who had college club experience, or the equivalent, a good amount of time ago may also be appropriate for this level.
+Older players who had college club experience, or the equivalent, a good amount of time ago may also be appropriate for this level, as would those who did not play in high school but have played consistently and improved as an adult player.